food & drink · music & nightlife ·

 Milk Room

-Exclusivity is the name of the game at this tiny 8-seat microbar tucked into the Chicago Athletic Association hotel.
+Exclusivity is the name of the game at this tiny eight-seat microbar tucked into the Chicago Athletic Association hotel.
 This intimate spot is a bonafide holdover from Prohibition days when members of the exclusive athletic club used to stop in for glasses of “milk” mixed with alcohol to evade the watchful eyes of policemen.

 How to get in: Reservations required.
 Look for the ornate stained glass doors on the second floor to find this cozy nook.